 - 8.1 Vacancies and promotions shall be governed by the Rules and Regulations adopted by the Bellevue Civil Service Commission. - 8.2 In the case of promotions, if the candidates with higher scores on the applicable Civil Service eligibility list are not appointed, the Fire Department shall draft a written explanation within seventy-two (72) hours after the decision as to why another candidate was considered best qualified.
-This written explanation shall be provided to the candidates with the higher scores but who were not appointed. - 8.3 If either the City or Union want to make changes in the current Civil Service Rules as applied to bargaining unit personnel, the party wanting to make the change may request to bargain and the other party shall bargain regarding the change. - 8.4 Firefighter/Paramedics newly promoted to Lieutenant will be paid at Step 4 for twelve (12) months after their promotion; provided, a Firefighter/Paramedic newly promoted to Lieutenant will not be paid less than he/she was paid immediately following promotion to Lieutenant.
-In this event, the newly promoted Lieutenant will be paid at his/her former Firefighter/Paramedic salary for twelve (12) months after promotion to Lieutenant.

-An MSO or Administrative Lieutenant newly promoted to Captain will be paid at Step 4 for twelve (12) months after their promotion; provided an MSO or Administrative Lieutenant newly promoted to Captain will not be paid less than he/she was paid immediately following promotion to Captain.
-In this event, the newly promoted Captain will be paid at his/her former MSO or Administrative Lieutenant salary for twelve (12) months after promotion to Captain.

-8.5 An employee that is rehired after a medical separation will initially return to employment as the rank of firefighter.
-If he/she was of a rank other than a firefighter when the separation occurred, he/she will be returned to his/her previous rank at the next available opening.
+This written explanation shall be provided to the candidates with the higher scores but who were not appointed. - 8.3 If either the City or Union want to make changes in the current Civil Service Rules as applied to bargaining unit personnel, the party wanting to make the change may request to bargain and the other party shall bargain regarding the change. - 8.4 Firefighter/Paramedics newly promoted to Lieutenant will be paid at Step 4 for twelve (12) months after their promotion; provided, a Firefighter/Paramedic newly promoted to Lieutenant will not be paid less than they were paid immediately following promotion to Lieutenant.
+In this event, the newly promoted Lieutenant will be paid at their former Firefighter/Paramedic salary for twelve (12) months after promotion to Lieutenant. - 4 for twelve (12) months after their promotion; provided an MSO or Administrative Lieutenant newly promoted to Captain will not be paid less than they were paid immediately following promotion to Captain.
+In this event, the newly promoted Captain will be paid at their former MSO or Administrative Lieutenant salary for twelve (12) months after promotion to Captain. - 8.6 An employee that is rehired after a medical separation will initially return to employment as the rank of firefighter.
+If they were of a rank other than a firefighter when the separation occurred, they will be returned to their previous rank at the next available opening.
 An employee who separates at the rank of Captain may take an available Lieutenant vacancy until a Captain's vacancy becomes available.

 ARTICLE 9.
-MONTHLY SALARIES

-The monthly salaries for the pay classifications covered by this agreement are contained in Appendix "A" to this agreement.
+MONTHLY SALARIES The monthly salaries for the pay classifications covered by this agreement are contained in Appendix "A" to this agreement.

 ARTICLE 10.
-EDUCATIONAL INCENTIVE PAYAND LONGEVITY PAY
+EDUCATIONAL INCENTIVE PAY AND LONGEVITY PAY

-The educational incentive allowance and longevity pay for classifications covered by this agreement are contained in Appendix "B" to this agreement.
+10.1 The educational incentive allowance and longevity pay for classifications covered by this agreement are contained in Appendix "B" to this agreement.